QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

         \frac{\theta y}{(1 - \theta^2)^{1/2}}
     \right]

-Here :math:`\phi` is the standard normal density and :math:`\Phi` is the standard normal cdf
+Here :math:`\phi` is the standard normal density and :math:`\Phi` is the standard normal cdf.

-As an exercise, compute the look ahead estimate of :math:`\psi^*`, as defined in :eq:`statd_lae2`, and compare it with :math:`\psi^*`  in :eq:`statd_tar_ts` to see whether they are indeed close for large :math:`n`
+As an exercise, compute the look ahead estimate of :math:`\psi^*`, as defined in :eq:`statd_lae2`, and compare it with :math:`\psi^*`  in :eq:`statd_tar_ts` to see whether they are indeed close for large :math:`n`.

-In doing so, set :math:`\theta = 0.8` and :math:`n = 500`
+In doing so, set :math:`\theta = 0.8` and :math:`n = 500`.

 The next figure shows the result of such a computation

 .. figure:: /_static/figures/solution_statd_ex1.png
    :width: 75%

-The additional density (black line) is a `nonparametric kernel density estimate <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_, added to the solution for illustration
+The additional density (black line) is a `nonparametric kernel density estimate <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_, added to the solution for illustration.

 (You can try to replicate it before looking at the solution if you want to)

-As you can see, the look ahead estimator is a much tighter fit than the kernel density estimator
+As you can see, the look ahead estimator is a much tighter fit than the kernel density estimator.

-If you repeat the simulation you will see that this is consistently the case
+If you repeat the simulation you will see that this is consistently the case.

 .. _statd_ex2:

 Exercise 2
 ----------

-Replicate the figure on global convergence :ref:`shown above <statd_egs>`
+Replicate the figure on global convergence :ref:`shown above <statd_egs>`.

-The densities come from the stochastic growth model treated :ref:`at the start of the lecture <solow_swan>`
+The densities come from the stochastic growth model treated :ref:`at the start of the lecture <solow_swan>`.

-Begin with the code found in `stochasticgrowth.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/stationary_densities/stochasticgrowth.jl>`__
+Begin with the code found in `stochasticgrowth.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/stationary_densities/stochasticgrowth.jl>`__.

-Use the same parameters
+Use the same parameters.

 For the four initial distributions, use the beta distribution and shift the random draws as shown below